noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

   - each application is free to take on another architecture pattern if complex enough, or use a design pattern
   - messaging:
   - service discovery:
-  - think through other if not required, definitely recommended architecture components the article doesnt mention

 - key concepts